Please read this page and our Terms and Conditions to ensure that your Notary appointment goes smoothly.

-We are happy to print off documents which you have emailed but please note: if you are emailing us documents or forms, they must be complete.
-We do not allow access to our firm’s computers for clients to draft documents or to amend documents.
+For security reasons, we do not allow access to our firm’s computers for clients to draft documents or to amend documents.
 This must be done in advance and you must have the documents available in their final form for signing.

 We don’t mind inserting minor details (for example your name or the date) into electronic documents for printing but we are not prepared to alter a document substantially.

 If it is apparent to the Notary that you are unsure of the nature of the documents that you present to us, are acting under duress or do not understand the implications of what you are doing, we reserve the right to refuse to act for you right up until the time of the appointment.

 In the case of corporate entities, the Notary must additionally ensure that the entity exists (and is in continuous existence) and that person signing on behalf of the entity has authority to bind the entity and that the company has the capacity to enter into the transaction at hand.

 Please bear this in mind before you come to our office and if proving the overseas company’s existence and your capacity to sign for it is the a substantial issue which you want the Notary to verify, please tell us in advance of your appointment so that we can make the necessary enquiries to ascertain this.

 We may not be conversant with the language contained in your document but our Notary is able to assist you with foreign language documents provided that you can show evidence that you understand the content of the document.

 If we are unable to establish the central issue that you are fully understand the contents and effects of the document which you are signing, our Notary will refuse to verify your signature on the document because by doing so, it will be implied that you have demonstrated your understanding to us or that the Notary is conversant in the foreign language and has explained its contents to you.

 Often clients are asked to provide a ‘sworn’ or ‘certified translation.
 This is usually where the receiving jurisdiction has an official translating service provided by an organ of the state.
 Such circumstances do not exist in the UK and the next best thing is for a Notary to certify that a translation has been professionally undertaken.
 We can help clients with this requirement.

 We can help you with attestation of degree certificates for the UAE, Saudi, Qatar and any other country.
-Notaries are required to safeguard against the falsification of academic certificates.
+Notaries may be required to safeguard against the falsification of academic certificates.
 We therefore seek confirmation directly from the awarding institution that our client has in fact obtained the award set out in any degree certificate or other document provided.
 We need a consent form to be completed by the client enabling the awarding university to release the information to us.
 If we are unable to seek confirmation from the awarding body, the Notary will limit our notarial certificate by stating that we have not independently verified the degree or academic award.